jdpclarke/Milestone-Project-2/README.md

   - All input fields, buttons, and output displays are functionally accessible and clearly visible across different devices.
   - Utilizes standard web practices to ensure basic accessibility (e.g., clear labels, sufficient color contrast, keyboard navigability for interactive elements).
   - Maintains separation of HTML structure, CSS styling, and JavaScript logic in distinct files for improved maintainability and organization.

+## 4. Technology Used

+ApprentiCalc, an interactive tool designed to simplify apprenticeship On-The-Job (OTJ) hour calculations and provide apprenticeship standard details, was built using a combination of front-end web development technologies to ensure an accurate, responsive, and user-friendly experience.

+- **HTML5:** HTML5 was used as the foundation for the calculator's structure and content.
+Semantic HTML5 elements were employed to create a logical and accessible document outline, enhancing readability and maintainability.

+- **CSS3:** CSS3 was used for styling the calculator's interface and controlling its visual presentation.
+Custom CSS rules were written to define the layout, typography, colours, and specific visual highlights, such as the distinct background color for the final OTJ hour output.

+- **JavaScript:** JavaScript is the core of ApprentiCalc's interactivity and logic.
+It was used to implement all custom functionalities, including:
+  - Fetching and parsing external XML data for apprenticeship standard lookup.
+  - Performing all complex date and numerical calculations for OTJ hours.
+  - Implementing robust input validation and providing consolidated error feedback.
+  - Dynamically updating the user interface based on inputs and calculations.
+  - Handling event listeners for user interactions (e.g., button clicks, dropdown selections).

+- **XML:** An external XML file (`standard.xml`) serves as the data source for apprenticeship standard details within the calculator's lookup feature.
+JavaScript's `fetch` API and `DOMParser` are utilized to asynchronously load and interpret this structured data.

+- **Bootstrap 5:** Bootstrap 5, a popular front-end framework, was utilized to create a responsive and mobile-first design for the calculator's layout.
+Its grid system facilitates flexible arrangement of input and output fields, ensuring seamless adaptation to different screen sizes.

+- **Font Awesome:** Font Awesome icons were integrated into the website to enhance visual appeal and improve user experience.
+Icons were used to represent different sections and concepts, making the content more engaging and easier to understand.
+The use of icons also contributes to a more intuitive navigation experience.

+- **CDN (Content Delivery Network):** External libraries, such as Bootstrap's CSS and JavaScript, are loaded from a CDN.
+This optimizes loading times by utilizing geographically distributed servers to deliver content efficiently.